Freehold vs 99-year leasehold

 Market value over time

-The health of the property market affects both types in the same way: Prices fluctuate according to peaks and troughs as well as shifts in market activity and outlook.
+Of course, the health of the property market affects both types in the same way: Prices fluctuate according to peaks and troughs as well as shifts in market activity and outlook.

 Looking at tenure alone, though, the value of freehold property starts to differ from that of leasehold property most starkly at 2 points of time: